OracleOfDelphii/tweet-chunk/readme.md

 	Do it until the program ends.

 ISSUES:

 If you encountered with unicodedecodeerror, it might be because of the enviornment you are running the program with.

 For example the program ran successfuly in Bash(Windows), but failed in POWERSHELL.
-	I might try to fix that problem to make the code more portable later.
-	3) python main.py

-press ENTER and the next tweet will be copied to your clipboard.

-Do it until the program ends.

-ISSUES:

-If you encountered with unicodedecodeerror, it might be because of the enviornment you are running the program with.

-For example the program ran successfuly in Bash(Windows), but failed in POWERSHELL.

 I might try to make the code more portable later.
 Have a good day :)
->>>>>>> 53a4376ed6973f5b7aff53052ba751e33d5659f1